2023.2250.1

 Context

-As part of the digital cultural industry, young directors and scriptwriters address social change, give silent heroes a platform and shine a spotlight on places that are normally not so visible.
-With their works, they shape the cultural identity and international perception of their countries.
+From actors to special effect experts to film festival organisers, around five million people work in the film industry in Africa, and the demand for films "Made in Africa" is growing rapidly.
+As part of the digital cultural industry, young directors and scriptwriters address social change, give silent heroes a platform and shine a spotlight on the places that are normally not so visible.
+With their works, they shape the cultural identity an international perception of their countries.
+Yet filmmakers in Kenya and Rwanda have only limited access to funding support services and distribution channels.
+There is a lack of standards to ensure good working conditions as well as practical training opportunities and options to specialize in a particular area.

 Objective